UWSEDS/uwseds.github.io/software.md

 ## 5. Installing Python via Anaconda / Miniconda

 We recommend that you use the most recent version of Python 3.
 Slightly earlier versions of Python 3 work as well.
 There are some differences between Python 2 and Python 3, and many systems only include Python 2.7 as a standard installation.
-A Python installation for this course will be managed by the [conda](https://conda.io/docs/) package management system, described below.
+A Python installation for this course will be managed by the conda package management system, described below.

 Conda is a system for installing and otherwise managing Python and other software packages.
-See [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html) for instructions for downloading and installing miniconda for your OS, selecting the Python 3 series installer.
+We recommend that you install conda from the open source community managed conda distribution because they offer terms of service that best align with academic research.
+The installers are available [here](https://github.com/conda-forge/miniforge), scroll down to the **Install** heading and follow the directions for "Unix-like platforms" (Windows users will be installing this using their WSL bash terminal).
+Let it install in the default location and answer "yes" to the installer question about initializing conda.

-Below are detailed instructions **after** you have installed Miniconda:
+Below are detailed instructions **after** you have installed conda:

 1. Update conda's listing of packages for your system: $`conda update conda`
 2. Install Jupyter notebook and its requirements: $`conda install jupyter notebook`